Perhaps I was 12 in the photo shown here? I look thrilled.

 How did my dad acquire that shirt for me?

-Way back, my ordinary actions of childhood drawing led to my parents conclusion: I was set to be an artist in life.
+Way back, my ordinary actions of childhood drawing led my parents to a conclusion: Their boy was set to be an artist in life.

-Besides standard art classes in public school, I received no extracurricular formal instruction and I was left to myself most of the time.
+I received no extracurricular formal instruction and was left to myself most of the time.
+I attended only standard art classes in public school after arriving in NJ — I had no extracurricular training.

-There was no question or alternative: I had to draw.
-Drawing was the only creative avenue readily available to me.
-I could do it quietly — THE activity that would best suit my energy in what was a chaotic family home environment.
+Drawing was practically the only creative avenue readily available to me.
+I could do it quietly — THE activity that would best suit my energy, wouldn’t get me in “trouble” in what was a chaotic family home environment.

-Looking back, all the art I produced when I was young (after earliest baby/toddler scribbling ) was or progressively became corrupted, in both spirit and execution owing to my life environments.
+Now, looking back, I recognize: all the art I produced when I was younger (after earliest baby/toddler scribbling ) progressively became corrupted, in both spirit and execution owing to my life environments.
 Art became part of the tween/teen — public school — summer camp — social survival mechanism.
-This was the reality, the other end of the spectrum compared to my family’s wide-arcing, long ball perceptions.
+This was the reality, the other end of the spectrum compared to my family’s wide-arcing, general long ball perceptions.

 “You are going to be a commercial artist when you grow up.”